TartuNLP/text-to-speech-api/README.md

 The API forwards requests to various TTS engines using the RabbitMQ message broker.
 The communication uses a direct exchange named `text-to-speech` and a routing key of the request parameters using the format `text-to-speech.$speaker`.
-TTS workers estabilish queues within the exchange that are bound routing keys that illustrate which requests that the particular model can handle.
+TTS workers establish queues within the exchange that are bound routing keys that illustrate which requests that the particular model can handle.

 ## Setup